 Hogan assessments are remarkably reliable, accurate personality measurement tools for predicting success in the workplace.
 At Winsborough, we use Hogan tools to help our clients target and select the right talent, develop critical skills in existing team members, and accentuate and reinforce the qualities that are part of great leadership.

-Why Hogan tools?
-In this video, Rachael Stott looks at the benefits of using Hogan tools as a data-driven, dependable approach to personality assessment.
-She explains how this helps build the strongest workplace teams.
+In this video I look at the benefits of using Hogan Assessment tools as a data-driven, dependable approach to personality assessment and explain how this helps build the strongest workplace teams.

 Human beings can be quite unpredictable.
 It’s a truth that executive teams, employers, and talent acquisition specialists constantly face.
 While there are many psychometric tools on the market claiming to provide useful personality and ability insights, they often fail to predict performance as accurately as they promise.